 Creative letter writing inspirations

-Here are two questions the author and translator posed:
+Here are some of the questions the author and translator posed:

 Q. Can a person’s name change who someone is?